wendyverdonk93/docs/content/api/tools/3d-enabled-request.md

 | card_cvc                       | string    | Card CVC number.
 This might vary depending of the card type.
 Some cards like MAESTRO may not be required. |

-Please make sure you check out our dedicated documentation on [Server to Server](/tools/server2server/)
+Read more about [Server to Server](/tools/server2server/) on our documentation page.
 {{% /description %}}